mckennapsean/dissertation/content/01-intro.md

 descriptive and generative power of the design activity framework.

-To tailor the design activity framework to visualization novices and increase the model's actionability and achievability, we created concise design worksheets for the framework, described in [@sec:worksheets].
+To perform an external evaluation of the framework and increase the framework's actionability and achievability, we created concise design activity worksheets, described in [@sec:worksheets].
 By reflecting on our own experience using a variety of design methods, we identified descriptive steps for each design activity of visualization design.
 These steps served as a checklist that we taught and utilized in a visualization course with students.
 We performed a qualitative evaluation of the use of these visualization design worksheets in a cumulative project for which students had to design and develop their own web-based visualization system from scratch.
 This qualitative evaluation included survey feedback from 32 students and 11 in-depth, semistructured interviews.
 The design activity worksheets are a new approach to teach the next generation of visualization designers about the data visualization design process, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.

 [@sec:reflections] explores different applications of the design activity